 Recommendation & Brief Description How and when will this recommendation be presented to the appropriate upstream management or governing body?
 1.Increasing the annual budget to \$100,000 in 2018 and 2019 will allow the program to do more meaningful one-on-one engagement with diverse audiences in Seattle through community partnerships, while also broadening overall awareness through media-focused activities in multiple communities.
-Via the equity memo submitted to immediate managers.
-Managers were also involved in the discussions to complete the equity tools.
 2. SPU developed the Community Engagement SharePoint Site several years ago, but has not devoted any staff resources to updating the site since.
-If SPU were to devote ongoing staff resources to maintaining the site, it can be a useful tool to help programs plan equitable engagement with communities.
-Via the equity memo submitted to immediate managers and EJSE.
-Managers were also involved in the discussions to complete the equity tools.
+If SPU were to devote ongoing staff resources to maintaining the site, it can be a useful tool to help programs, including Love Food, Stop Waste, plan equitable engagement with communities.